 When the test finishes navigate to the test case results in the Test Manager.
 The aggregated coverage results show that the example model achieves 50% decision coverage, 41% condition coverage, and 25% MCDC coverage.

 Design Verifier to generate additional tests to increase model coverage.
 In

 Aggregated Coverage Results section located in the

 Right-click the test results and select Add Tests for Missing Coverage.

 Create a new harness.

-Run the updated test suite.
-On the Test Manager toolstrip, click Run.
+On the Test Manager toolstrip, click Run to execute the updated test suite.
 The test results include coverage for the combined test case inputs, achieving increased model coverage.